Getting Started 1-2-3

 When you are at The Tux Shop on Woodward, you will work with one of our professional specialists to find your perfect styles and colors.
 We will match your colors and organize your event booking.

 When you register your wedding with The Tux Shop on Woodward, you will receive exclusive offers and specials – so that your wedding party will save!

 During the Final Fitting, we will inspect each member of your party to insure a perfect fit.
-Adjustments are made timely either same day or next day to ensure that each tuxedo is perfect on the big day.
+Adjustments are made timely either the same day or the next day to ensure that each tuxedo is perfect on the big day.

 Tuxedo or Suit?

 Suits and Tuxedos have some basic variances.
-With today’s styles the differences between the two may not be as dramatic.
+With today’s styles, the differences between the two may not be as dramatic.
 Below are some facts about each.

 Glossary ~ Menswear Fashion Terms